-Anti-Poverty Strategy/Building Poverty Solutions: Ideas for Action Report: A collaboration between HRM and United Way Halifax, this report represents a point in time (2018) to understand the state of poverty in Halifax Regional Municipality, listen to the voices of the community, and reflect back content developed with cross-sectoral community input.
-It is an important first step in building our understanding and supporting community partners to address the experiences of poverty in HRM, with a focus on eliminating it.
+Anti-Poverty Strategy/ Building Poverty Solutions: Ideas for Action Report: A collaboration between HRM and United Way Halifax, this report represents a point in time (2018) to understand the state of poverty in Halifax Regional Municipality, listen to the voices of the community, and reflect back content developed with cross-sectoral community input.
+It is an important first step in building our understanding and supporting community partners to address the experiences of poverty in HRM, with a focus on car, it is a computer-controlled car that drives itself.